terodox/terodox.tech/content/posts/2020-02-02--aws-cdk/index.md

 module.exports = { MyFirstCdkAppStack };
 ```

-Unlike in the previous example we need to maintain a reference to the lambda in order to set and api gateway integration properly.
+Unlike in the previous example we need to maintain a reference to the lambda in order to set an api gateway integration properly.
 The CDK uses references as inputs to other classes as a way to convey all the needed references for CloudFormation to function properly.

 Api gateway is a much more complex resource than lambda, and because of this it takes more moving parts to get it completely wired.
 We first create the api gateway with a name and description (These are only used for the console and reporting purposes).
-The we have top create the lambda integration which will allow api gateway to wire our lambda to respond to requests.
+Then we have to create the lambda integration which will allow api gateway to wire our lambda to respond to requests.
 Last we wire the lambda integration to the `GET` method at the root route (the `/` route).

 And with that we have a stack we can deploy!